25-Feb-2017, 14:50 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Wayne's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Wayne, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Wayne has a powerful will to match his inner need for magic and drama, and this will inevitably result in quite a few thunderstorms as he gradually comes to terms with the limits and boundaries of other people and the demands of the outer world.
-His highly developed intuitive [...]
+As he grows older his rich imaginative gift may express itself through a passionate interest in those hobbies and school subjects which leave lots of room for potentials and possibilities art, history, geography, languages and through a tendency to ignore or hurry through [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Wayne's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-More introverted siblings may sometimes find Wayne trying because he can seem overbearing and tactless, spilling out secrets and asking embarrassing questions.
-He may also forget to respect others' boundaries, simply reaching for what he wants without asking permission [...] [..]
-But he may not be interested in abstract ideas of social welfare, and will usually show his warm, devoted and loyal nature only to people he actually knows.
-Telling him he must eat what is on his plate because there are thousands starving in Ethiopia will not make much [...]
+He may also forget to respect others' boundaries, simply reaching for what he wants without asking permission first.
+But it should be remembered that he is not trying to be difficult or provocative.
+He has a sound, realistic and direct nature which makes it hard for him [...] [..]
+But if he senses a parent or sibling is tired, stressed or unable to offer the treats he likes, he can be extraordinarily accommodating and generous-hearted.
+At heart Wayne is very peaceable and easily contented.
+He loves rich simple colours and textures, enjoys good food, [...]
 Hidden traits [..]
-And although he will usually come straight out with whatever is bothering him and will not ordinarily stoop to emotionally bribery or placating behaviour, he is far more fearful of being unloved than he is able to admit even to himself.
-His self-confidence may sometimes [...]
+His directness and realism contrast strongly with his deeply romantic and sensitive emotional nature.
+Thus he may feel threatened by his vulnerability as he grows up, and may try to compensate by an exaggeratedly tough and boisterous manner.
+And although he will usually [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future